 - The recipient will have to get insurance.

 To gift a vehicle, you'll have to purchase it in your name

-You have to fully own your vehicle to transfer it to another, so you should be gifting a vehicle you can afford to pay for in full.
+You have to fully own your vehicle to transfer it to another person, so you should be giving a vehicle you can afford to pay for in full.
 This is easy if you already own the vehicle, but it's a big financial investment if you're purchasing a new vehicle.

 If you're leasing a vehicle, the lease can be in your name, but the giftee won't be the true owner of the vehicle.
 This matters less if they're a family member and you plan to share car ownership duties.

 Once the recipient receives their present, you can transfer the title to them

 Once you've purchased the car in full and gifted it, you can transfer the title of ownership to the giftee.
 To do this, you must participate in everyone's favorite holiday activity: visiting the DMV.
 There, you'll have to fill out paperwork and pay a small fee to complete the transfer of title.

 The new owner will have to get car insurance, if they don't have it already